CodeYourFuture/syllabus/docs/db/week-3/lesson.md

 - Create an API endpoint that can add data to a database
 - Write code that effectively validates data before adding it to a database
 - Be aware of the dangers of SQL injection attacks, and how to avoid them
-- Create an API endpoint that can retrieve data from a datamongodbbase with multiple parameters
+- Create an API endpoint that can retrieve data from a database with multiple parameters
 - Create an API endpoint that can update data in a database
 - Create an API endpoint that can delete data in a database